luis-gl/AudiGest/README.md

 ```
 Python Modules
 --------------
 The Python modules needed to run the code are in ```requirements.txt```.
-Run on your virtual enviroment.
+Run in your virtual enviroment.
 ```
 $ pip install -r requirements.txt
 ```